AvisoNovate/rook/docs/index.rst

 - Leveraging metadata at the namespace and function level

-- Defining constraints for path variables
+- Defining constraints for path parameters

 License
 -------